os-climate/sostrades-dev-tools/docs/source/user_manual.md

 It possible to click on specific entries of the legend to show/hide them on the plot: <br>
 ![](images/platform_study/study_workspace/charts/show_hide_specific_legend.png)

-There is a show filters activation button on top of charts that permits to display only some data in the charts : <br>
+There is a show filters activation button on top of charts that permits to display only some data in the charts: <br>
 ![](images/platform_study/study_workspace/charts/show_filters.png) <br>
 By clicking on the update charts button, the effects of the selected filters are applied to charts: <br>
 ![](images/platform_study/study_workspace/charts/filtered_charts.png) <br>
 In this example, the ending year filter has been changed so fewer years are displayed and only three scenarios are selected in the scenarios filter so all scenarios are no longer displayed.

-The charts can be regrouped by tabs at a given node: <br>
+The charts can be regrouped in tabs at a given node: <br>
 ![](images/platform_study/study_workspace/charts/charts_in_tab.png) <br>
 In this example, some charts are gathered into the "Key performance indicators" tab.

 As seen in the previous subsection with the data tab, the data can also be manually validated or unvalidated at a given node in the charts tab, exactly as in the data tab.

 #### Subsection 3.3.3 Visualisation
-The visualisation exists only at the root node of the study, representing on overall view of the study, in different forms:
+The visualisation exists only at the root node of the study, representing on overview of the study, in different forms:
 - **Interface Diagram**
 - **Execution Sequence**
 - **Study Coupling Graph**

 The **interface diagram** represents the inputs and outputs of each node and how they link the nodes altogether: <br>
 ![](images/platform_study/study_workspace/visualisation/interface_diagram.png) <br>
-In this part of the interface diagram, we notice the temperature data output of Temperature change node, which is also an input of the Population node. <br>
+In this part of the interface diagram, we notice the Temperature data output of Temperature change node, which is also an input of the Population node. <br>
 It is possible to download the interface diagram as an SVG.

 The **execution sequence** has different levels and shows the parallel executions at each level: <br>